saeidsaadatigero/saeidsaadatigero/README.md

 ### 🚀 About Me

-Results-driven **Senior Software Engineer** with **3+ years of production experience** in building scalable backend systems and intelligent AI-powered solutions.

-I specialize in **Clean Architecture**, **High-Performance Automation**, and turning complex AI research into robust production systems.
+Results-driven AI Engineer and Senior Python Backend Developer with 3+ years of production experience in architecting scalable web applications using Django (DRF) and designing custom Agentic AI systems.
+Specialist in building lightweight Multi-Agent architectures with LLM orchestration (DeepSeek, OpenAI) for real-time decision-making in financial markets.
+Expert in algorithmic trading engine development, structured prompt engineering, and NLP integration.
+A strategic thinker (ENTJ) adept at solving complex architectural bottlenecks, optimizing database concurrency, and deploying high-availability pipelines in fast-paced Agile environments.

 ---